Last updated: June 17, 2021

 How to Get to Cowan

 As the walking track to Jerusalem Bay starts at the Cowan train station, the best way to get there is by train.
 It’s a very convenient trip from Sydney Central that takes less than one hour.

 During weekends you can take advantage of the $8.05 cap on all public transport travel with the Opal card.
-Cowan train station is part of the Central Coast & Newcastle Line.
+Cowan train station is serviced by the Central Coast & Newcastle Line.

 If you’re travelling by car, there is free suburban street parking available close to Cowan train station.
 There is also a small commuter car park located next to the train station.

 Cowan to Jerusalem Bay Track